sirrazor05/cloud/questions/readme.md

 and other attributes of the other particles.
 Waiting on a barrier between each update ensures that all updates for step k have completed before moving on to step k + 1.

+Think of it like a group of friends agreeing to meet at a designated spot before heading to an event together.
+They all wait at the meeting spot, and once everyone is present, they move forward together.

 ## 6. Semaphores <a name="semaphores"></a>